Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 Best Insurance Companies for DUI Drivers

-Finding affordable coverage after a DUI requires researching companies that specialize in high-risk drivers.
-Some insurers offer significantly better rates than others for drivers with DUI convictions.
+Finding affordable coverage after a DUI requires researching companies that specialize in or are more lenient toward high-risk drivers.
+Rates vary enormously—sometimes by over $2,000 per year for the same driver.

 Top-Rated Companies for DUI Coverage

-Progressive consistently offers the cheapest rates for DUI drivers, averaging $235-268 per month for full coverage—16-37% below the national average for high-risk drivers.
-Their acceptance rate for DUI drivers and multiple discount opportunities make them a top choice.
+Progressive consistently ranks among the cheapest options for DUI drivers, averaging $235–$268 per month for full coverage—roughly 37% below the national DUI average.
+Their acceptance of DUI drivers, SR-22 filing services, and telematics savings through their Snapshot program make them a top choice.

 Comparison of Best DUI Insurance Companies: